jconnell11/ALIA/README.md

 A secondary GUI program, [MensEt](robot/MensEt), was built for a small forklift vehicle.
 It operates in a similar fashion to Banzai but has some fun sound effects.
 Try "Demo / Text File" with [ken_dance.tst](robot/MensEt/test/ken_dance.tst).
 Of course this is better with a physical robot ...

-## Embedded Library
+## Embedded Libraries

-If you want to try integrating ALIA with your own robot consider using the [alia_act](audio/common/API/alia_act.h) library.
-This interfaces to an external robot through a pile of variables, but only does language and motion right now (perception is coming ...).
-The __related projects__ [Wansui](https://github.com/jconnell11/Wansui) (ROS) and [Ganbei](https://github.com/jconnell11/Ganbei) (Python) show how to use the [Linux version](deriv/alia_act/libalia_act.so) on two affordable commercial robots.
+If you want to try integrating ALIA with your own robot consider using the [alia_act](audio/common/API/alia_act.h) or [alia_vis](audio/common/API/alia_vis.h) library.
+They both interface to an external robot through a pile of variables, but alia_act only does language and basic motions.
+By contrast, alia_vis has some built-in processing for depth images to allow simple manipulation and navigation.
+The related projects [__Wansui__](https://github.com/jconnell11/Wansui) (ROS) and [__Ganbei__](https://github.com/jconnell11/Ganbei) (Python) show how to use the [Linux version](deriv/alia_vis/libalia_vis.so) on two affordable commercial robots.

-The Linux shared library can be rebuilt with Visual Studio and the solution file [alia_act_ix.sln](deriv/alia_act/alia_act_ix.sln).
+The Linux shared library can be rebuilt with Visual Studio and the solution file [alia_vis_ix.sln](deriv/alia_vis/alia_vis_ix.sln).
 But to properly cross-compile you must first install the Windows Subsystem for Linux by opening a command line and typing:

     wsl --install -d Ubuntu-18.04